1stfootforward/blog/_posts/2016-08-27-lower-back.md

 Squeezing your glutes and bracing your abdominal muscles slowly, then slightly tilt your back backwards.

-As you get more flexible you will be able to tilt further, ease into this exercise by moving slowly.
+As you get more flexible you will be able to tilt further - always ease into it by moving slowly.

 ![Tilted Lunge]({{ site.url }}/images/lower-back/3.JPG)

 ### Stretch 4 THE PRONE PLANK

 Exactly like the exercise, the Plank is fantastic for your lower back but can also be dangerous if not performed properly.
-This is  used mainly as a Core exercise although as I mentioned earlier, the importance of Strengthening your Core will significantly help lower back pain.
-That is why I have added the plank to this routine.
+This is  used mainly as a core exercise although as I mentioned earlier, strengthening your core will significantly help lower back pain and this is why I have added the Plank to this routine.

 By squeezing your glutes and pulling your belly button towards your spine and keeping your hips down, you can create a flat back.

-TIP – Only hold the Plank for 5 seconds at a time to start, and as you get stronger you will be able to hold it for longer (you should only ever feel the plank in your Abdominal muscles not your lower back.)
+TIP – Only hold the Plank for 5 seconds at a time to start, and as you get stronger you will be able to hold it for longer (you should only ever feel the plank in your abdominal muscles not your lower back.)

 ![Prone Plank]({{ site.url }}/images/lower-back/4.JPG)